galo-conde/Project-21/README.md

 	- URL reference: https://bitbucket.org/cs3398-s22-io/blackjack_2d/src/master/src/Object%20scripts/WoodBox.gd
 - James: Added a Start Screen scene and accompanying script, worked on researching player/NPC pathing (to be implemented in future sprint).
 	- URL reference: https://bitbucket.org/cs3398-s22-io/blackjack_2d/src/master/GUI/GameOver.tscn

+## Next Steps
+- Galo
+	- add a scoreboard display
+- Brandon
+	- add more to the gameplay
+- James
+	- find a way to display the start
+- Ronaldo
+	- make a visual bouncer as the enemy
 ___
 ## Project Status
 Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.

-## Next Steps
-- change the bakcground of the game to resemble a casino
-- find a way to display the start/end screen
-- make a visual bouncer as the enemy

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.